Discovering Multiagent Learning Algorithms with Large Language Models: Experimental Evaluation

-As shown in Figure~\ref{fig:results_cfr}, VAD-CFR demonstrates superior convergence across the training set.
+As shown in Figure~\ref{fig:results_cfr}, VAD-CFR ranks among the top performers across both the training set and the test set.
 For 3-player Kuhn Poker, VAD-CFR achieves significantly lower exploitability than all baselines.
 For Leduc Poker and 4-card Goofspiel, the algorithm maintains a steeper convergence slope compared to DPCFR+ and other state-of-the-art variants.
 In 5-sided Liars Dice, VAD-CFR exhibits robust performance, effectively managing the larger state space through its adaptive discounting and boosting mechanisms.
+Results illustrated in test games highlight its generalization.
+In 3-player Leduc Poker, VAD-CFR reaches exploitability levels below $10^{-3}$ while most baselines plateau at higher levels.
+In 6-sided Liar's Dice, VAD-CFR continues to match established baselines like DCFR, suggesting that its evolved mechanisms for managing regret scaling and noise are highly effective across different tasks.
+Overall, VAD-CFR demonstrates efficient convergence rate and generalization across a broad variety of domains: as shown in Figure~\ref{fig:cfr_all_games} in the Appendix, \textbf{compared with baselines, VAD-CFR ranks in the top three on every one of the 18 games, and achieves the lowest exploitability on 15 of them}.